VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### X.X Acreage Not Counted (Gaps) and Duplicately Counted (Overlaps)
 ![WinooskiTopology_example](https://github.com/user-attachments/assets/c94e43ea-2df6-4d89-9d60-a22c4a7c611b)

-*Figure X: Example of gaps (red) and overlaps (blue) between parcel geometry at municipal boundaries between Winooski and bordering South Burlington, Burlington, and Colchester.
+*Figure X: Example of gaps (red) and overlaps (blue) in parcel geometry at municipal boundaries between Winooski and bordering South Burlington, Burlington, and Colchester.
 Black lines repersent town boundaries as reflected in the [town boundary dataset](https://geodata.vermont.gov/datasets/VCGI::vt-data-town-boundaries-1/about) maintained by VCGI.*

 ### X.X Acreage in Common Ownership
 A stacked polygon is a group of identical parcel features (polygons) stacked on top of each other with a different grand list record assigned to each.
 Stacked polygons often represent common ownership parcels like condominiums.